-In any case involving employment discrimination, within 90 days of receiving a formal complaint, the District shall complete its investigation and forward a copy or summary of the report and written notice to the complainant setting forth all of the following:
+In any case involving employment discrimination, within 90 days of receiving a Complaint, the District shall complete its investigation and forward a copy or summary of the report and written notice to the complainant setting forth all of the following:

 - a.
-The determination of the Chancellor or designee as to whether unlawful discrimination occurred with respect to each allegation in the complaint based on the preponderance of the evidence standard; - b.
+The determination of the Chancellor or designee as to whether unlawful discrimination occurred with respect to each allegation in the Complaint based on the preponderance of the evidence standard and the basis for that determination including factual findings; - b.
 If a discrimination allegation is substantiated, a description of actions taken, if any, to prevent similar acts of unlawful discrimination from occurring in the future; - c.
-The proposed resolution of the complaint; and d.
-The complainant's right to appeal the determination to the District's Board of Trustees and to file a complaint with Department of Fair Employment and Housing or the U.S Equal Employment Opportunity Commission.

-3. The District shall also provide the Respondent with the following:

-- a.
-The determination of the Chancellor or designee as to whether unlawful discrimination occurred with respect to each allegation in the complaint based on a preponderance of the evidence standard; - b.
-The proposed resolution of the complaint, including any disciplinary action taken against the respondent; and - c.
-In matters involving student sexual misconduct not subject to Title IX, the respondent's right to appeal to the District's Board of Trustees any disciplinary sanction imposed upon the respondent.

-J. Discipline for Student Sexual Misconduct Not Subject to Title IX
+The proposed resolution of the Complaint; and - d.
+The complainant's right to appeal the determination to the District's Board of Trustees and to file a complaint with the California Civil Rights Department (formerly Department of Fair Employment and Housing) or the U.S Equal Employment Opportunity Commission. - 3.
+The District shall also provide the respondent with the following: - a.
+The determination of the Chancellor or designee as to whether unlawful discrimination occurred with respect to each allegation in the Complaint based on a preponderance of the evidence standard and the basis for that determination including factual findings; - b.
+The proposed resolution of the Complaint, including any disciplinary action taken against the respondent; and - c.
+In matters involving student sexual misconduct not subject to Title IX, the respondent's right to appeal to the District's Board of Trustees any disciplinary sanction imposed upon the respondent. - K. Discipline for Student Sexual Misconduct Not Subject to Title IX

-In a complaint involving student sexual misconduct not subject to Title IX (as defined in Administrative Regulation 3433), if a student respondent is subject to severe disciplinary sanctions, and the credibility of witnesses was central to the investigative findings, the District will provide an opportunity for the student respondent to cross-examine witnesses indirectly at a live hearing, either in person or by videoconference, and a live hearing conducted by a neutral decision-maker other than the investigator.
-The District shall appoint a neutral third party to attend the hearing solely for the purpose of asking any questions to the witnesses.
-The neutral third party shall not be the student respondent, the student respondent's representative, or any individual charged with making a final determination regarding discipline.
-The student respondent may submit written questions before and during the cross-examination, including any follow-up questions.
-The neutral third party asking questions shall not exclude any questions unless there is an objection to the question by any individual charged with making a final determination regarding discipline.
+In a Complaint involving student sexual misconduct not subject to Title IX (as defined in Administrative Regulation 3433), if a student respondent is subject to severe disciplinary sanctions, and the credibility of witnesses was central to the investigative findings, the District will provide an opportunity for the student respondent to cross-examine witnesses indirectly at a live hearing, either in person or by videoconference, conducted by a neutral decision-maker other than the investigator.